FuelCell Energy Inc. (FCEL) Shares Down Despite Recent Market Volatility

-FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -4.95 compared to its previous closing price of 3.84.
-However, the company has experienced a 4.29% gain in its stock price over the last five trading sessions.
-MarketWatch.com reported on 12/17/22 that U.S. scores a nuclear fusion breakthrough — but experts caution commercial viability is a decade or more away
+FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -6.44 compared to its previous closing price of 3.57.
+Despite this, the company has seen a loss of -3.47% in its stock price over the last five trading days.

 Sponsored